MattSonnati/Data_Science_Coursera_Capstone/README.md

-# Data Science Capstone Project
+# Data Science Capstone Projects

 This repository hosts the various projects related to the <a href="https://www.coursera.org/specializations/ibm-data-science-professional-certificate"> IBM Data Science Proefesionnal certificate </a>.